GioSira/EcoVerse/README.md

 # EcoVerse

-It is subdivided into 5 folds:
+It is divided into 5 folds:

   - original: it contains the annotation of Annotator I and Annotator II in json format;
   - clean_url_and_tag: the dataset of Annotator II divied into training, evaluation and testset.
 We removed URLs and users;